26 Best Movies to learn Japanese in 2026

 10. Our Little Sister (海街) — 2015

-In this 2015 movie, the Kouda sisters meet their stepsister Suzu at their father’s burial for the first time.
+In this 2015 movie, the Kouda sisters meet their stepsister Suzu for the first time at their father’s burial.
 Suzu’s original mother died when she was young, and her stepmother is unkind to her.

 Our little sister

-After the funeral, Sachi, the Kouda family’s oldest sister, decides to bring Suzu back to their rural home.
+After the funeral, Sachi, the Kouda family’s oldest sister, returns Suzu to their rural home.
 Their time together in the house helps them heal their childhood wounds and scars.

-Like every other movie exploring family bonds and siblings, the dialogues are simple to follow and relatable in daily use.
+Like many other films exploring family bonds and sibling relationships, the dialogue is simple to follow and relatable to everyday life.

 11. River’s Edge (リバーズ・エッジ) — 2018

 River’s Edge is a film version of Kyoko Okazaki’s early 1990s cult manga.
 This is the story of a group of high school students with various troubles, ranging from bulimia to suicidal ideation.
-Yet, the film doesn’t tone down the provocative nature of the manga.
+Yet, the film doesn’t tone down the manga’s provocative nature.

-It depicts the dark side of peer relationships and the pressures students encounter at school and otherwise, naturally and realistically.
+It depicts the dark side of peer relationships and the pressures students encounter at school and beyond in a natural and realistic manner.

 The characters in this film sound like genuine Japanese teens.
 However, high school kids in the Tokyo suburbs may not curse as much or use as many drugs in real life.

-It is an excellent film for learning Japanese as contemporaries use it.
-So whether you are learning for a hobby or wish to make a career in the Japanese language, you should watch it.
+It is an excellent film for learning Japanese, as it reflects contemporary usage.
+Whether you are learning for a hobby or wish to pursue a career in the Japanese language, you should study it.

 12. Still Walking (歩いても 歩いても) — 2008

-Another family-based movie, Still walking questions and rediscovers the meaning of what makes a family.
+Another family-based film, Still Walking, questions and reexamines the meaning of family.

-The plot revolves around how the Yokoyama family gathers yearly to commemorate the loss of Junpei, the oldest son.
+The plot centers on the Yokoyama family’s annual gathering to commemorate the loss of their eldest son, Junpei.
 The latter drowned while attempting to save a youngster from the water.

 Although everyone in the family appears to get along, the fact is that they seldom speak or see each other.
 Despite this, they are still a family; they quarrel, make peace with one another, disagree, and compromise.